Sivaya Subramuniyaswami: Visit to Sri Lanka (1947–1949)

 Sivaya Subramuniyaswami spent almost three years on the island of Ceylon, now called Sri Lanka.
-Before meeting his guru, he studied with his fourth “catalyst” for a year and a half.
+Before meeting his guru, he studied with his fourth "catalyst" for a year and a half.
 Sivaya Subramuniyaswami just wanted to meditate, but his teacher made him work to help village people with reconstructing rural areas.
 Sivaya Subramuniyaswami visited and lived in many Buddhist temples in Sri Lanka.
 He was received by the monks there and saw how they lived and dressed.
 This experience influenced in a very strict way the monastic protocols that he later put into action in his own monastic order.

 In the caves of Jalani, Kurugala Balandha, Sri Lanka, he fasted and meditated until he experienced what he felt to be enlightenment.
-Sivaya Subramuniyaswami relates his feelings while returning to Colombo, Sri Lanka: “Returning back to the city, nothing looked the same anymore.
+Sivaya Subramuniyaswami relates his feelings while returning to Colombo, Sri Lanka: "Returning back to the city, nothing looked the same anymore.
 I was in another dimension.
 Everything was different.
 I had lost something: the desire for the realization of the Self.
 I felt complete.
-I felt alone.”
+I felt alone."

 Back in Colombo, Sivaya Subramuniyaswami met his final teacher before meeting his guru.
 One day, his teacher arranged a meeting between Sivaya Subramuniyaswami and his long-awaited satguru, Sage Yogaswami.
-After a deep and inner meeting, Yogaswami gave him the name Subramuniya, an epithet of Sri Murugan.
-Subra means "the light that emanates out from the central source."
-Muni means a silent teacher, and ya means restraint.
+After a deep and inner meeting, Yogaswami gave him the name Subramuniya, an epithet of Kartikeya.
+Subra means 'the light that emanates out from the central source'; muni means a silent teacher, and ya means 'restraint'.
 Subramuniya means a self-restrained soul who remains silent or speaks out from intuition.
 After a few visits, Jnanaguru Yogaswami initiated Subramuniya into sannyasa and ordained him into his lineage with a slap on the back giving the following instructions: "This sound will be heard in America!
-Now go ‘round the world and roar like a lion.
-You will build palaces (temples) and feed thousands.".
-This event was witnesses by several Jaffna area devotees, notably a local magistrate named Thiru S. Subramaniam.
+Now go 'round the world and roar like a lion.
+You will build palaces (temples) and feed thousands."
+This event was witnesses by several Jaffna area devotees, notably a local magistrate named S. Subramaniam.

 Yogaswami continued to communicate with Sivaya Subramuniyaswami through Kandiah Chettiar until his death in 1964.
 In the line of successorship, Subramuniya was considered the 162nd Jagadacharya of the Nandinatha Sampradaya's Kailasa Parampara.